Is your relationship affecting your health?

 Have you ever heard that a good relationship will benefit your health?
 The great news is recent research has found this to be true.
 But here’s the catch: so is the opposite.

-Population studies have found that married people tend to live longer and suffer fewer long-term illnesses than single people; however it’s the quality of a relationship that determines its effect on health.
-While married people often engage in less risky behaviour (such as smoking and drinking) and tend to have the benefit of a spouse who encourages them to look after their health, just being married doesn’t automatically increase your chance of a long and healthy life.
+Population studies have found that married people tend to live longer and suffer fewer long-term illnesses than single people; however, it’s the quality of a relationship that determines its effect on health.
+While married people often engage in less risky behavior (such as smoking and drinking) and tend to have the benefit of a spouse who encourages them to look after their health, just being married doesn’t automatically increase your chance of a long and healthy life.

 A poor relationship can actually take its toll on both your physical and emotional wellbeing.
-UK research suggests that, even when allowing for social and biological factors, people who have experienced negative aspects of a close relationship are at greater risk of heart disease than those who haven’t.
+UK research suggests that even when allowing for social and biological factors, people who have experienced negative aspects of a close relationship are at greater risk of heart disease than those who haven’t.

-In fact, there’s even evidence to suggest that single people tend to be healthier than those in unhappy relationships, who typically have high stress levels.
+In fact, there’s even evidence to suggest that single people tend to be healthier than those in unhappy relationships, who typically have high-stress levels.

 While it’s normal for stress levels to rise and fall as your relationship goes through its ups and downs, chronic stress, caused by a relationship that’s been making you unhappy for a prolonged period of time, can lead to a variety of health problems.

 Common physical side effects of chronic stress include headaches, stomach aches, sleep problems, and skin problems such as acne and psoriasis.

 But ending an unhappy relationship isn’t an instant solution to any health problems linked to stress.
 Relationship breakdown and divorce can also create stress and have a negative effect on both emotional and physical wellbeing.

 For some couples, it’s possible to use online relationship advice or face to face counseling services to work through the issues creating stress in the relationship.
 Fortunately, those successful in getting their relationship back on track will experience reduced stress levels and see the health benefits of a happy relationship once again.